 3. Shoot Flies, Don’t Swat Them

 Nobody in my house ever gets excited to use a fly swatter.
 But one of my husband’s bar fly friends (see what I did there) bought this silly gun that shoots flies (off Amazon!) and was raving about it one day.
 This gun kills flies with salt pellets.
-Like regular old table salt.
-My husband and my 11 year old are obsessed with this thing!
+My husband and my 11 year old are obsessed with this thing.
 When a fly or a bug is buzzing around the house they get so excited to kill it, and I love that it’s immediately gone.
-Bonus: the gun doesn’t hurt people.
+(The gun doesn’t hurt people).

 4. Share one water bottle